lawrencehook/remove-youtube-suggestions/README.md

 # Remove Youtube Suggestions
-### A Firefox Add on to hide all suggestions from the youtube sidebar
+### A Firefox Add On to hide all suggestions from the youtube sidebar

 "Remove Youtube Suggestions" hides the homepage and the videos that appear on the sidebar.
 Motivated by an attempt to stymie the "YouTube rabbit hole."